guardian/cdk/docs/migration-guide-ec2.md

 6. Update your riff-raff.yaml to use the correct `amiParameter` (this will be `AMI<Appname>`)

-7. Preview the CloudFormation update (via ./script/diff)
+7. Preview the CloudFormation update.
+A change set can be generated via the `Change sets` tab in the CloudFormation console, and will also be generated as part of manually deploying a new template via the AWS console, and can be reviewed before confirming the update.

    It should largely comprise of resource removals.
 It should also modify the new ASG (due to the tag removal)